 - The necessity for mentoring

 The discussion then evolved into broader experiences.
 We helped each other on topics other than mentoring.
-The discussion then morphed into some kind of group mentoring & coaching.
+It ended up feeling like a group mentoring & coaching session.
 A few participants ended up asking quite personal questions, and we all tried to help them.

 Then we got some crazy ideas.
-A few of them involving public speaking.
+A few ideas involving public speaking.
 We talked about being visible as a mentor.
 We touched on cross-public-speaking between companies.
 We discussed reverse mentoring and much more.
-It always amazes me how much can come out of a group when the people, the mindsets and the context are right.
+It amazes me how much can come out of a group when the people, the mindsets, and the context are right.

 Did you notice how calm they all were?
-No-one tried to get the upper hand over the others.
-No-one was boasting.
-The tone was friendly.
+No-one tried to get the upper hand over the others, and no-one was boasting.
+The tone remained friendly.
 People were listening to each other.
-And the tempo was pretty low as well, as if you were discussion complicated topics...
+And the tempo was pretty low, as if you were discussing complicated topics and requiring thinking time.

 And he was right.

 No mentoring-pair emerged from the evening.
-But I got 8 persons to reflect on the concept of mentoring for 5 hours.
+But I got eight persons to reflect on the concept of mentoring for 5 hours.
 Bingo!

 Food for thoughts, food for the body

 I made homemade black-olives tapenade, served on raw Zucchini slices for appetizers.
-Then I served a variation of 9 cheeses I had brought back from Paris during my trip to NCrafts last week.
-And for dessert there was a self-made chilled "mousse-au-chocolat"... which disappeared instantly.
+I had brought a variation of 9 kinds of cheese back from Paris during my trip to NCrafts the week before.
+And for dessert, there was a self-made chilled "mousse-au-Chocolat"... which disappeared instantly.

-All the while we drank a heavy red wine from the Pays d'Oc (South-west of France, on the Mediterranean side): "Domaine de La Clapière Gatefer" 2015.
+All the while, we drank a rich red wine from the Pays d'Oc (South-west of France, on the Mediterranean side): "Domaine de La Clapière Gatefer" 2015.

 What I would do differently

-Before the guests left.
-I held a very short toast again.
-To thank them for coming, and asking them to take this setup, this idea with them and become hosts as well.
-This is my utmost desire, that one of them organizes a LiMe-Party as well.
-I wish some of my guests will be invited along some new guests and that the ball will keep on rolling...
+Before the guests left, I held a very short toast again.
+I thanked them for coming.
+I asked them to take this idea with them.
+I encouraged them to become hosts as well.
+My utmost desire is that one of them organizes such an event as well.
+And I wish some of my guests will be invited along with new guests and that the ball will keep on rolling.

-Instead of a ROTI (Return On Time Invested) chart, we made a ROWI (Return On Wine Ingested) chart... which I had to make on a logarithmic scale to get the results on paper:
+Instead of a ROTI (Return On Time Invested) chart, we made an ROI (Return On Wine Ingested?) chart... which I had to make on a logarithmic scale to get the results on paper:

-And while cleaning up the place afterwards, I found those two kuddo cards on my desk.
-And it felt wonderful.
+And while cleaning up the place afterward, I found those two Kudo cards on my desk.
+And it felt terrific.

 But how about trying it yourself?
-You now have all the necessary elements to kickstart your own LiMe-Party!
-Organize the next one and then write down a few words to tell me how it went in the comments below
+You now have all the necessary elements to kickstart your mentoring party!
+Organize the next one and then write down a few words to tell me how it went in the comments below.